-Do not retract outrigger/spades(s) with boom elevated and/or extended.
+Do not retract outrigger(s) and/or spades(s) with boom elevated and/or extended.

 - 1. Clear the area around the unit of all personnel. - 2.
 Engage the parking brake.
-Place the transmission control lever in "PARK". - 3.
-Chock front and rear wheels. - 4.
-Section off the area with string or tape to restrict any personnel from entering the area.
+Place the transmission control lever in "PARK". - Chock front and rear wheels. - Section off the area with string or tape to restrict any personnel from entering the area.